NathanaeldHerrera/P.maniculatus-Local_adaptation/README.md

 In each section below, I describe the pipeline used (follow links below).
 Scripts referenced in each section can be found inside the respective folders.

-Contact: Nathanael Herrera ndh04c(at)gmail.com or Naim M. Bautista naimbautista(at)unl.edu
+Contact: Nathanael Herrera - ndh04c(at)gmail.com and Naim M. Bautista - naimbautista(at)unl.edu

 Sections